MadibaGroup/2024-Gadgets/content/docs/background/poly-iop.md

 Each has its advantages and disadvantages, which we discuss next.

 Fast forwarding a bit, once the polynomial is created, it is not shared directly with anyone.
-Instead a commitment to it is shared.
+Instead, a commitment to it is shared.
 The commitment does two things: (1) it makes it succinct: e.g., constant size regardless of how long the array is; and (2) it can hide the data in the array as necessary.
 We will discuss one specific polynomial commitment scheme called KZG.
 KZG needs the polynomial in the format of a list of its coefficients.
-If we have the polynomial in a different form, we will have to convert to coefficients.
+If we have the polynomial in a different form, we will have to convert it to coefficients.
 Thus this needs to be considered when weighing the pros/cons of the three encoding methods.